 When Jesus was sending out or commissioning his Apostles, it was not on the condition that they were perfect.
 Of course that was desirable but he had to make use of what he had - as imperfect as they were.
 Remember that couple of months later one of them was to sell him - and that was a horrible thing to do after being with Jesus for 3 years.
 Peter denied him, and the rest - with the exception of John - deserted him when he needed them most. in spite of that he still forgave them and forgave everybody from the Cross - even those that brutally killed him.
 He even forgave the good thief on the Cross.
 This guy who must have committed lots of atrocities had all his sins wiped away in an instant.
 That is what he wishes to do for each one of us, but in our case making use of imperfect human beings to continue his forgiveness.
 We confess to God through the priest who is given the authority by Christ to forgive in his name.
 The graces received is independent of the instrument's holiness but is more dependent on the recipient's own faith.

 Children from St Joseph's primary School celebrate their FIRST RECONCILIATION just before their FIRST COMMUNION DAY.
-In our Parish, it takes place on the 5th of March by 7:30pm.
+In our Parish, it takes place in February or March.
 Please see Parish Calendar below:

-Apart from the FIRST RECONCILIATION for the school children, the Sacrament is celebrated every weekend in St Columba's: On Saturdays 4pm - 4:20pm and 5:30pm - 6pm, or after the 4:30pm Vigil Mass.
+Apart from the FIRST RECONCILIATION for the school children, the Sacrament is celebrated every weekend in St Columba's: On Saturdays 4pm - 4:20pm and 5:30pm - 6pm (after the 4:30pm Vigil Mass).
 Confession could also be had by arrangement - if you just call the parish number or mail the parish and set it up.
 Please see below:

 Someone may not be comfortable because she/he thinks the priest will remember her/his sins.
 Actually the priest has to be a hyper-computer to do that.
 He has his own personal struggles to deal with, remember - so it's impossible to put people's sins on his shoulders!
 Besides in the Catholic Church the 'Seal of Confession' punishes with automatic excommunication any priest who reveals anybody's sins.
 Confidentiality here is sacrosanct.